-NOAA believes implementation of the preferred restoration action identified in this Draft DARP/EA will have no adverse impact on any species listed as threatened or endangered, or habitats critical to such species, under the ESA.
-NOAA will confer with the USFWS and NOAA's National Marine Fisheries Service (NMFS) concurrent with public review of this Draft DARP/EA to ensure that the preferred restoration action will be compliant with the ESA.
-Based on correspondence with those entities, the project implementation team anticipates concurrence that the preferred project will have no adverse effect on any listed species.
-Should it be determined that any component of the project would adversely affect a threatened or endangered species, the project implementation team would work to identify and implement appropriate safeguards for the protection of the special status species.
-If no safeguards could be identified, NOAA would consider redesigning the project or substituting another project as necessary to protect threatened or endangered species.
+NOAA believes implementation of the selected restoration action identified in this Final DARP/EA would have no effect on any species listed as threatened or endangered, or habitats critical to such species, under the ESA.
+NOAA conferred with the USFWS and NOAA's National Marine Fisheries Service (NMFS) concurrent with public review of the Draft DARP/EA to ensure that the selected restoration action would be compliant with the ESA.
+Based on correspondence with those entities, the project implementation team confirmed its determination that the selected project would have no effect on any listed species.

-As noted in this Draft DARP/EA, several federal and state-listed species, including the brown pelican, the piping plover, and five species of sea turtle, may occur in the areas impacted by the Incident.
-They may also occur in areas where NOAA is considering implementation of the proposed restoration action.
-Some listed species, such as the brown pelican, piping plover, and several species of sea turtle, would benefit from the restoration project.
+As noted in this Final DARP/EA, several federal and state-listed species, including the red knot, the piping plover, five species of sea turtle, and the West Indian manatee may occasionally occur in East Galveston Bay, where the selected restoration action would be implemented.
+While the restored habitats would provide multiple ecosystem services supporting threatened and endangered species migrating through or utilizing East Galveston Bay, endangered and threatened species are not known to use habitats present near the selected restoration project site.